mfaani/mfaani/content/posts/interviewing/how-to-calculate-the-middle-index.md

 let b = [1,3,8,10] // middle index is 1.5 which is non-existent.
 So what now?
 ```

 Most important thing to note is: There's no such thing as "middle index" when the count is even, I mean there's two middles in that case.
 I guess the "middle" are those two indices.‌‌ ‌But then you have to pick one.
-For this reason it's often better to think of it as a **pivot** because it's really the 2nd index isn't really the middle index of a 4 element array.
+For this reason it's often better to think of it as a **pivot** because it's really the 2nd index.
+The 2nd index isn't the middle index of a 4 element array.

 Moving away from 'find the middle index' to a 'find the pivot index which we'll use as a middle index' helped me understand the concept better.

-After that, you typically just need logic that handles all three cases of before, after and the index itself.
+After that, you typically just need logic that handles all three cases of before, after and the index itself or similarly lower, greater, equal to the index itself.

 ### Example - Flip an array